muquifuler/DESCORE-Chrome-Extension-V3/README.md

 ## How works?

-When visiting the website, you will see a score based on the decentralization and security of the project's mart contracts, as well as information such as the document itself and the date
+When visiting the website, you will see a score based on the decentralization and security of the project's mart contracts, as well as information such as the document itself and the date.

+The extension collects all the public information from the best auditors and shows you their information so you can make better decisions in less time.

 ## How is the information collected?